gingercookies/linux-diary/README.md

-# Linux common issues
+# Linux issues :P
-Store fixes about somes issues that I have on my system :P
+Hosting some story about any "problem" I faced on my linux system

-"Almost" all fixes in this repo will come from Fedora Linux 42 (KDE Plasma Desktop Edition)